(Public Education Achieves in Kentucky)

 Recognition will come in the following forms:

-- Selection is announced in the Kentucky School Advocate and in local and statewide press releases
+- Selection is announced in the Kentucky School Advocate, KSBA's social media and in local and statewide press releases.

 - With the local board's approval, KSBA endorses the self-nomination of all PEAK Award programs for consideration as special clinics at the next conference of the National School Boards Association.

-Nominations will be accepted only from the local board of education and the district administration.
+Nominations will be accepted only from the local board of education or the district administration.
 Only programs specifically designed to improve the academic achievement of students will be considered for the PEAK Award.
 Nominated programs may be districtwide, shared by multiple schools or based at an individual school in the district.
 Programs already must be in operation; proposals will not be considered as eligible until implemented.
 Nominated programs should be non-commercial, locally created and innovative.
+PEAK nominations limited to one entry per district for each judging cycle.

 Nominations will consist of the following documents: